paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-028-materials-and-minerals-policy-research-and-development.md

 #### Amendments
 2020—Subsec. (b).
 Pub.
 L. 116–260 inserted subsec. heading, substituted “In this chapter:” for “As used in this chapter,” designated remainder of existing provisions as par.
 (2), inserted heading, and substituted “The term” for “the term”, and added par.
 (1).

+#### Short Title of 2025 Amendment
+Pub.
+L. 118–233, § 1, Jan.
+4, 2025, 138 Stat.
+2835, provided that: “This Act [amending [section 1606 of this title](./chapter-028-materials-and-minerals-policy-research-and-development.md#section-1606)] may be cited as the ‘Recognizing the Importance of Critical Minerals in Healthcare Act of 2023’.”

 #### Short Title
 Pub.
 L. 96–479, § 1, Oct.
 21, 1980, 94 Stat.
 2305, provided: “That this Act [enacting this chapter] may be cited as the ‘National Materials and Minerals Policy, Research and Development Act of 1980’.”